Bully Hayes: Australia

 Hayes arrived in Fremantle, Western Australia in January 1857 as captain of the C. W. Bradley, Jr. (which was the Canton, repurchased and renamed).
-The Bradley had excellent cabin accommodation, and made two trips to Adelaide; in March and June 1857 with passengers.
+The Bradley had excellent cabin accommodation, and made two trips to Adelaide in March and June 1857 with passengers.
 The South Australian authorities were not pleased as many of these migrants were convicts with conditional pardons.
 The Singapore ships chandlers caught up with Hayes in Perth, Australia and forced the sale of his ship, bankrupting him.
 The Bradley was sold in Adelaide on 22 July and was later renamed Federation.

 Hayes married the widow Amelia Littleton in the Clare Valley town of Penwortham on 20 August 1857, bigamously if, as is believed, Hayes had earlier married in the United States.

 Hayes had built up debts in Adelaide, but by a ruse escaped his creditors and in Melbourne, Australia he gained the command of the Orestes sailing to Vancouver, Canada.
 Hayes was thrown off the ship in Honolulu by the supercargo for swindling passengers.
 He proceeded to gain command of a new ship, the 318-ton brig Ellenita with a cargo obtained by fraud.
 Hayes sailed back across the Pacific, abandoning Amelia in San Francisco.
 Another version has her falling from the Orestes in 1858 and drowning.
-On the return trip to Sydney, Hayes lost the Ellenita off Navigator Islands on 16 October 1859 and with the women and children and a skeleton crew reached Savai'i to raise the alarm.
+On the return trip to Sydney, Hayes lost the Ellenita off Navigator Islands on 16 October 1859 and with the women and children and a skeleton crew reached Savaiʻi to raise the alarm.
 After considerable difficulties, the remaining passengers and crew were returned to Sydney by H.M. brig Elk.
 There Hayes evaded a charge of having indecently assaulted one of the passengers, Miss Cornelia Murray, aged 15.

-While Hayes lost the Ellenita in a storm, and others to creditors, he always found new ships to command and new cargoes to fraudulently acquire and sell.
+Although Hayes lost the Ellenita in a storm and others to creditors, he always found new ships to command and new cargoes to fraudulently acquire and sell.
 Between maritime adventures Hayes became a member of a blackface minstrel troupe in New South Wales, Australia.